 How can I tell if my baby is too warm or too hot?

 As with most things, every baby is different.
-Just like some of us grown ups get too warm in pyjamas or can't sleep unless they're in their fave PJ's, it's a good idea to keep checking in on your baby to make sure they're not overheating.
+Just like some of us grown ups can get too warm in pyjamas and find it uncomfortable to sleep, so it's a good idea to keep checking in on your baby to make sure they're not overheating.

-The easiest and most reliable way to check baby is by feeling their chest or back of their neck.
-If their skin feels hot, clammy or sweaty to touch, it's a good idea to remove one or more layers of their bedding or bed clothes.
+The easiest and most reliable way to check baby is by feeling their chest or the back of their neck.
+If their skin feels hot, clammy or sweaty to touch, it's a good idea to remove one or more layers of their bedding or bed clothes and make sure you have read up about what a baby should sleep in so you can put them to bed in clothes that will keep them safe and comfortable.
 Remember, don't use their hands or feet as a guide as they'll always be colder.

 How do I keep my baby cool in summer?

-During the warmer few weeks of summer, we understand it can be much harder to regulate a safe room temperature.
+During the warmer weeks of summer, we understand it can be much harder to regulate a safe room temperature.
 Start by opening the bedroom door and windows (if it's safe) and keep curtains or shutters closed during the day.
 It's also a good idea to dress them in lighter clothing.
+Emily says, "a thermometer for the bedroom is highly recommended so that you are aware of the ambient temperature."

 If you have a fan, you can also turn this on, just make sure you don't aim it directly on your baby.
 Fluids are essential during the hot weather, and you may find your baby is keen to feed more often than usual.
 If you're bottle feeding, it's okay to give your baby a little cool boiled water if they are thirsty.